OwlPlatform/libpython/README.md

 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA

 == About ==
-  This repository contains Ruby interfaces to the Owl platform or other systems using the GRAIL protocols.
+  This repository contains Python interfaces to the Owl platform or other systems using the GRAIL protocols.